chanux/dockerfiles/rusty/README.md

 ```
 sudo docker build -t chanux/rusty .

-sudo docker run \
+sudo docker run --name rusty -d chanux/rusty
-    --env RUSTY_DOMAIN=rusty.dev \
-    --name rusty \
-    -d chanux/rusty
 ```

 To configure the revrse proxy do the following:

-The domain you need to use for the system is passed in as an environment variable (see example above).
 Let api.rusty.dev point to proxy container's IP.
 Also you need to set other domain/subdomains in the hosts file

 ```
 $ docker inspect --format '{{ .NetworkSettings.IPAddress }}' proxy